-On 29 November 2023, Ares announced the termination of the Secured Income Fund, and has entered a period of wind up where capital is returned to investors.
+On 29 November 2023, Ares announced the termination of the Secured Income Fund and has entered a period of wind up where capital is returned to investors.
 As such, this allocation will begin returning capital to the Scheme over time.
 The Trustee had already agreed to start the process of redeeming the Ares Secured Income holding to begin preparing for a future insurance transaction, so the closure of the Fund is not expected to have a significant impact on the Scheme's investment strategy.
+The final redemption proceeds for the Secure Income Fund was received during April 2025, the proceeds were transferred and remain in the Scheme's Trustee Bank Account.
+There are ongoing discussions currently on the future investment of the redemption and wind-up proceeds.